Rsantct/pAudio/doc/README.md

 You also need [Node.js](https://nodejs.org/en) to serve the control web page.

-And the [Apple Xcode](https://developer.apple.com/xcode/) Command Line Tools.
+And the [Apple Xcode](https://developer.apple.com/xcode/) Command Line Tools, which provides the [git](https://git-scm.com) tool.

+## Linux
+TO BE DONE

 ## CamillaDSP

-Prepare a `~/bin` folder under your home directory: `makedir -p ~/bin`, or make the new folder by using Finder.
+Prepare a `~/bin` folder under your home directory: `makedir -p ~/bin`, or make the new folder by using the File Manager.

 Go to https://github.com/HEnquist/camilladsp/releases, download the **`Latest`** version.
 Use _amd64_ for Intel CPU or _aarch64_ for Apple CPU.